 Why CAESES® for Turbomachinery Applications?

-There are several benefits when you compare CAESES® to conventional CAD-CFD workflows.
-From our customer feedback the following ones are the most important:
+There are several benefits when you compare CAESES® to other tools in the market:

 - Robustness and flexibility of parametric models

 - High level of customization i.e. no black box models and full integration into existing workflows